janosimas/notes/C++/vscode/vscode.md

 # Requirements

-  The [MS C++](#c--) extension is a requirement for the proper usage.
-Some of its functionalities can be replaced by other extensions, I recommend installing it.
+  The [MS C++](#c--) extension is a requirement for proper usage.
+You can replace some of its functionalities with other extensions but I recommend installing it.

 # Extensions